asingh228/AbletonMCP-Cursor/README.md

 ## 🧩 Add Custom Rules to Cursor

 1. Go to `Cursor → Settings → Custom Rules`
-2. Create a new ruleset:
+2. Create a new ruleset (or use USER Rules):
    **Name:** `Music Composition (Ableton MCP)`
 3. Paste in the contents of:
    [`Cursor-UserRules-MusicProduction.txt`](./Cursor-UserRules-MusicProduction.txt)